Top 10 states with the worst credit scores

 8: Alabama, 652.4

 It's not surprising that Alabama has one of the worst credit scores in America.
-With over 47% percent who are currently carrying debt or have been recent, it will be difficult to find an affordable mortgage here--and you're probably not going anywhere anytime soon if your car payment keeps getting declined for lack of funds!
+With over 47% percent who are currently carrying debt or have been recently, it will be difficult to find an affordable mortgage here--and you're probably not going anywhere anytime soon if your car payment keeps getting declined for lack of funds!

 7: South Carolina, 650.3